 - Creating strong networks and new partnerships

-This project is run by Anthesis in cooperation with Coinnovate and Digital Direction on behalf of the Swedish Agency for Marine and Water Management.
+This project is run by Anthesis in cooperation with Coinnovate and Digital Riktning on behalf of the Swedish Agency for Marine and Water Management.

 Three Archipelagos’ innovation cluster was created to provide a place for stakeholders to meet and to collect valuable information and ideas for the studies carried out in the project.
 We are sure that the people who live and work in the region are the ones with the best knowledge about the area.
 Their knowledge is essential for a successful project.